hashicorp/consul/website/source/docs/agent/http.html.markdown

 * /v1/catalog/service/\<service\> : Lists the nodes in a given service
 * /v1/catalog/node/\<node\> : Lists the services provided by a node

-The last 4 endpoints of the catalog support blocking queries.
+The last 4 endpoints of the catalog support blocking queries and consistency modes.

 ### /v1/catalog/register